DeepuGagan/dsa-journey/README.md

 # 🧠 DSA Journey

 Welcome to my DSA (Data Structures and Algorithms) practice repository!
-This repo is a collection of problems I've solved while learning and improving my coding skills.
+This repo is a collection of problems I've solved while learning and improving my coding and problem solving skills.

 ## 📌 What You'll Find